 With or without a will, some assets are not included in probate.
 Insurance proceeds, retirement funds, bank accounts payable on death and similar assets pass to the beneficiary you named on the contract or account when you opened it.
 Joint bank accounts, as well as real property held jointly with a right of survivorship, pass to the other joint owner(s).
 Check to make sure that the beneficiary information on each of your accounts is up to date.

-These give another person the right to act in your behalf if you become incapacitated.
+These give another person the right to act on your behalf if you become incapacitated.
 They can be revoked at any time, and expire when you die.

 Special deeds allow for transfer real estate outside of probate, making it easier for the beneficiary or grantee to take possession of the property after you die.
 Some can also shield real property from a Medicaid Estate Recovery Program (MERP) claim by the government to recoup the cost of state services you received while alive (such as nursing home care).

-Ladybird Deed: Lady Bird Deeds are often used in long-term care planning.
-It gives you the right to live in, sell, or mortgage the property while you’re alive and gives the beneficiaries on the Deed the right to receive the property (if you still own it) when you die.
+Lady Bird Deeds are often used in long-term care planning.
+It gives you the right to live in, sell, or mortgage the property while you’re alive and gives the beneficiaries on the deed the right to receive the property (if you still own it) when you die.
 The transfer is contingent on whether you still own the property.